Hmm… Te Papa.

 Take the lift up from the entrance to the 4th floor, then wander towards the cafe and take another lift to the 6th floor (they couldn’t make the journey easy…) Duck out onto the roof terrace, but don’t expect to see much of a view or to enjoy even what there is.
-The original parapets as built were too low, so they’ve installed a lot of rather intrusive glass panels between you and the view.
+The original parapets as built were too low, so they’ve installed rather a lot of clutter between you and the view.

 Spend a minute looking at a very small exhibition of quite interesting pots by John Parker…

-Back on the 4th floor, marvel at more building work – then drift past The Mixing Room, an exhibition about recent refugees (it may be very worthy but it’s largely video, which I can’t be bothered with.)
-Instead, head for Passports.
+Back on the 4th floor there are a few more bits of the National Art Gallery and then The Mixing Room, an exhibition about recent refugees.
+This may be very worthy, but it’s largely video, which I can never be bothered with – so instead, head for Passports.

 Try not to feel patronised by the idea that this rather small exhibition is the museum’s main offering on ‘all nationalities other than Maori’, or by a few barnacle-encrusted displays from ship-board life:

-The Te Papa website suggests with a slightly sneering tone that the The Emigrants is a bogus ensemble got up to spin a rather-better-than-true story about a family who are just setting off for New Zealand.
+The Te Papa website suggests with a slightly sneering tone that the one on the left (The Emigrants) is a bogus ensemble got up to spin a rather-better-than-true story about a family who are just setting off for New Zealand.
 (Implication: And isn’t that just typical of the white immigrants.)
 Personally I find the picture rather charming and I don’t see why if you’re making the perilous journey to New Zealand you shouldn’t try to show yourselves in a good light… but there we go.